Education

 Education Highlights

-EMORY UNIVERSITY TO LAUNCH CENTER FOR AI LEARNING
+CENTER FOR AI LEARNING

-With full programming starting in fall 2023, the Center for Artificial Intelligence Learning will promote AI literacy across campus and provide co-curricular learning opportunities that equip the Emory community with skills needed to thrive in a technology-focused future.
+The Center for Artificial Intelligence Learning will promote AI literacy across campus and provide co-curricular learning opportunities that equip the Emory community with skills needed to thrive in a technology-focused future.

-Read about the Center for AI Learning
+Visit the Center for AI Learning Website

-EMORY UNVEILS INTERDISCIPLINARY AI MINOR OPEN TO ALL UNDERGRADUATES
+INTERDISCIPLINARY AI MINOR FOR UNDERGRADUATES

 Read about the AI minor